-4’x8′ boxes are perfect for easy-care gardening.
+4’x8′ raised bed garden boxes are perfect for easy-care gardening.
 In only 32 square feet, you can raise a highly productive garden.
 All you need is a little fore-thought.

-– scrap 2′x2′s or 2′x4′s for leveling stakes, 20-24″ long.
+- 4 – 2′ by 4’s for leveling stakes, 22-24″ long.
 They will anchor the box, so drive them in once the box is where you want it and screw to these stakes.

 The average French gardener would be incredulous at the ‘recommended’ spacing used by the American gardener.
 Due to space limitations in many areas in Europe, over the centuries they have learned ways to maximize production, allowing creativity and a free spirit to flow into their potager.

-It is not unusual for a very small space to produce enough for a family of four.
+With good planning and management, it would not be impossible for 4 – 4’x8′ raised bed garden boxes to produce enough for a family of four.
 By inter-planting (having another plant ready to stick into the ground the moment that one is harvested) you keep the space filled.
 You can tuck in onion sets (save some back from your spring planting) and have more green onion tops coming in early fall.

 Also, succession planting is practiced.
-In reading about this years ago, I have learned that once my early crops of cool weather plants (beets, cabbage, spinach, lettuces, turnips, and early onions) are harvested, I can them plant the lovers of hot weather and use the same space twice!!!
-Peppers, tomatilloes, tomatoes, potatoes, another cabbage or two…
+In reading about this years ago, I have learned that once my early crops of cool weather plants (beets, cabbage, spinach, lettuces, turnips, and early onions) are harvested, I can them plant the lovers of hot weather and use the same space twice!
+Sweet and hot peppers, tomatoes, potatoes, squash, another cabbage or two…

 And as you harvest (or thin) your hot weather crops, you might be able to squeeze in the seed or seedlings for a cool weather crop repeat.
 In this way gardening is not boring, but can be a satisfying creative adventure.

-The secret is composting.
+The secret in a raised bed or a garden in the ground is composting.
 If you haven’t seen the Back To Eden Movie, you are missing something very special that will revolutionize the way you think about gardening!